tds-fdw/tds_fdw/InstallOSX.md

 ## Installing on OSX

-This document will show how to install tds_fdw on OSX.
+This document will show how to install tds_fdw on OSX using the [Homebrew](https://brew.sh/) package manager for the required packages.

 ### Install FreeTDS